Regular Vs Stiff Flex – Which Flex To Choose?

 Wrapping It All Up

-In golf, flex refers to how stiff or soft a golf club is.
-Stiff flex guarantees speed and trajectory while regular flex gives you an average of everything.
-How the ball spins, your swing speed and the distance you want to cover are all factors to consider when choosing your flex.
+Flex refers to how stiff or soft a golf club is in golf.
+Stiff flex guarantees speed and trajectory, while regular flex gives you an average of everything.
+How the ball spins, your swing speed, and the distance you want to cover are all factors to consider when choosing your flex.

 What flex do you like using?
 Are you going to try something new?